What WMT says

 Specific venue and programme information

-July 2017 camping based courses nr Windermere
+July 2018 camping based courses nr Windermere – confirmed dates coming soon

 Both July courses are the last module taught on the week-long Expedition Skills course and are camping based on private land, alongside a beautiful tarn (wonderful for swimming).The camp is semi-wild with slit latrines, no running water or hot showers.
 Bring your own tent/sleeping bag etc. All meals provided and cooked for you.
-We cover mountain medicine but there is no fell walk.
+We cover mountain medicine but there is no fell walking.